javiersanp/CatAtom2Osm/INSTALL.md

 While you install the requisites you will be prompted to install the command line developper tools.

+If necessary, edit the pyqgismac.sh file and change the locale value to the one aproppiate for your country.

 So far this is the basic installation to run the program.
 Optionally, if you want to install the development requeriments::